techdivision/sap-s4hana-connector-doc/README.md

 another system, which in turn triggers the same event back in the original system.
 This loop can continue indefinitely, leading to excessive resource consumption and potential system failures.

-To prevent infinite loops, the SAP S/4HANA Connector includes a mechanism that allows you to define a list of events that could potentially trigger an infinite loop.
+To prevent infinite loops, the connector includes a mechanism that allows you to define a list of events that could potentially trigger an infinite loop.
 When an event is triggered, the system checks if the event fingerprint exists in the state-lib storage.
 If the fingerprint exists, the event is ignored.
 If the fingerprint does not exist, the event is processed and the fingerprint is stored in the state-lib storage.